 - The congratulations email from the VC regarding your graduation (a screen shot or you can forward the email)

 - If you would like to collect the pin from the Student Success and Wellbeing office, and which campus: Toowoomba, Ipswich, or Springfield

 - If you cannot collect, a mailing address we can send your pin to.
 This will be in a USQ envelope but not identified on the outside as from the Ally Network.

 The Ally Newsletter is sent to all formally registered Allies monthly.
 To contribute to the newsletter, please email firstname.lastname@example.org.

 Ally training dates for 2022 can be found here

 Ally Network Natters

 USQ Ally Network Natters are intended to be a safe and inclusive space for discussion and relaxation for members of the LGBTIQ community and their supporters within USQ.
-They are monthly gatherings held on the first Wednesday of the month alternating between Springfield and Ipswich campuses, which are also available to all USQ Allies via live webinar.
+They are gatherings alternating between Springfield, Ipswich and Toowoomba campuses, which are also available to all USQ Allies via live webinar.